ankitbatra11/wheelie/README.md

 # wheelie
-Collection of libraries to make it easy to bootstrap a new or develop an existing Android app.
+Collection of libraries to make it easy to bootstrap and develop an existing Android app.

 # Libraries